lvgl/lvgl/docs/integration/driver/display/renesas_glcdc.rst

 To use the driver in :cpp:enumerator:`LV_DISPLAY_RENDER_MODE_PARTIAL` mode, an extra buffer must be allocated, desireably in the fastest available memory region.
-Buffer swapping can be activated by passing a second buffer of same size insted of the :cpp:expr:`NULL` argument.
+Buffer swapping can be activated by passing a second buffer of same size instead of the :cpp:expr:`NULL` argument.

 .. code:: c